mcldev/djangocms-charts/README.md

 ## Caching [Optional]
 The queries and building up of each chart can be expensive for many options/data rows/charts etc.
 To speed this up set up a dedicated DjangoCMS Charts cache.
-This **must be a unique cache** as it will require to be cleared after saving any charts object due to the complex relationship between all objects.
+This **should be a unique cache** as it will require to be cleared after saving any charts object due to the complex relationship between all objects.

 1. In `settings.py` add `DJANGOCMS_CHARTS_CACHE = 'djangocms_charts'` which should map to a unique cache.